 The screening process should start at the first point of contact, this generally occurs via an email or phone call from the prospect with an expressed interest in your rental property.
-This is a good time to ask some questions, at this point you haven’t wasted time showing the property and the prospect hasn’t paid the application fee.
+This first call is a good time to ask some questions to get a general sense of the applicant’s eligibility.
+Do this before you waste time showing the property and the requiring that the prospect pays an application fee.
 Nothing gained and nothing lost at this point and it’s a great way to determine if the prospect is going to be a good tenant.
 If you are contacted by phone make sure to jot down notes on the prospects answers to your questions.

 1. Why Are You Seeking A New Place To Reside?

 While this question is a bit awkward because it seemingly shouldn’t matter it may reveal some information that could matter A LOT!
-For instance if the tenant is moving because of an eviction, big red flag!
-Or even if the tenant received a no cause vacancy notice this could indicate that the landlord was not happy with the tenant.
-If the prospect is moving because of issues with their current landlord you should pay attention these issues could carry forward into your tenant/landlord relationship.
+For instance, if the tenant is moving because of an eviction, this is a big red flag!
+If the tenant received a no cause vacancy, or simply identifies complaints about a past landlord, notice this could indicate that the landlord was not happy with the tenant.
+If the prospect is moving because of issues with their current landlord, you should pay attention to these issues as they could carry forward into your tenant/landlord relationship.

 If the prospect is moving to the areas because they landed a good job this is a good sign.
 They are employed and employed at a place that is worth moving for.
-I do say good job because if it’s a great job they likely will be looking to purchase a home at some point and that could mean short term tenancy.
-Another very real and legitimate reason to move is because they need more space for a new addition to the family.
+Another very real and legitimate reason to move is that they need more space for a new addition to the family.
 There are a whole host of reasons that people move that are perfectly fine but it does pay to ask this question and listen carefully to the response.

 2. What Is the Household Monthly Income?

-This question is very important and you would not believe how many times I‘ve gotten inquiries from people who simply cannot afford to rent the property.
-In general, monthly income needs to be at least 2.5 times the rent payment.
+This question is very important and you would not believe how many times I’ve gotten inquiries from people who simply cannot afford to rent the property.
+In general, monthly income needs to be at 3 times the rent payment.
 The rental application and credit report will sort this out in more details but having a minimum monthly income allowed will weed out a lot of unqualified prospects.
-Obviously if the prospective tenant has a large debt load the income to debt ratio needs to be sufficient to cover the monthly rent payment.
+Obviously, if any prospective tenants have a large debt load the income to debt ratio needs to be sufficient to cover the monthly rent payment.
 Letting the tenant know that the first and last months rent plus security deposit is due at lease signing is also a way to weed out those who would struggle to come up with the monthly rent payment.
-Those who live paycheck to paycheck don’t have a buffer to cover unexpected costs and rent payments often times are of a lesser priority then cell phone, car payments, etc.
+Those who live paycheck to paycheck don’t have a buffer to cover unexpected costs and rent payments often are of a lesser priority than a cell phone, car payments, etc.

 3. Do You Consent To A Credit and Criminal Background Check?